 About the project

-As part of the Greater Sydney Peri Urban Project, we will be partnering with Gardening Australia host Costa Georgiadis, the NSW Department of Education and DART Connections for the Peri Urban Education in Schools project.
+As part of the Greater Sydney Peri Urban Project, we partnered with Gardening Australia host Costa Georgiadis, the NSW Department of Education and DART Connections for the Peri Urban Education in Schools project.

-The project will see our biosecurity awareness message streamed live into schools across the state via Connected Classroom technology.
+The project saw our biosecurity awareness message streamed live into schools across the state via Connected Classroom technology.

-Filming will take place at Tocal College and you can watch live via Youtube from 10.00am on 27 March.
+Filming took place at Tocal College on March 27, 2018 and you can watch the results via Youtube.

-Costa will teach the difference between goodies and baddies and introduce students to biosecurity warriors who use science, technology and animals to ensure Australia’s biosecurity.
+Costa also introduced students to existing biosecurity warriors who use science and technology to ensure Australia’s biosecurity.

-The students will learn with the aid of case studies and discuss the pests and diseases that have the potential to harm our primary industry sector.
+With the aid of recent case studies, students learned about pests and diseases that have the potential to damage our primary industries sector.

-They will also learn about the four golden rules of food safety and how to care for their own fruit and vegetable gardens at home and at school.
+Students learned the four golden rules of food safety and how to care for their fruit and vegetable gardens at home and at school.

-Costa will help the students understand that our natural environment is important to protect and biosecurity is a shared responsibility and begins in their backyards.
+Costa helped the students to understand the importance of our natural environment and that biosecurity is a shared responsibility that begins in our own backyard.

-During this live video excursion they will discuss risks to Australia’s biosecurity including the free movement of people, travel, imports and online shopping.
+During the live video excursion they discussed risks to Australia’s biosecurity including the free movement of people, travel, imports and online shopping.

-They will participate in a Q&A with Costa as he discusses what steps are being taken to safeguard our primary industries and what students can do to help protect Australia from invasive pests and disease.
+They participated in a Q&A with Costa as he discussed what steps are being taken to safeguard our primary industries, and what students can do to help protect Australia from invasive pests and diseases.

-They will learn about looming threats to our $15 billion agricultural sector and hear from scientists, educators and bee experts.
+They learned about looming threats to our $15 billion agricultural sector and heard from scientists, educators and bee experts.

-Students will meet those on the frontline and will be asked to consider a career in biosecurity.
+Students met those on the frontline who encouraged them to consider a career in biosecurity.